-To examine the overall impact of a ban, we calculate the matching value loss denoted as $MVL_t$ for each simulated market using the following formula:
+To examine the overall impact of a ban, we calculate the matching value loss denoted as MVL_t for each simulated market using the following formula:

-$$MVL_t = \frac{\sum_a DMV{at}}{\sum_a \widehat{AMV}{at}}$$ (10)
+$$MVL_t = \sum_a DMV{at} \tag{10}$$

-The matching value loss measures the percentage of the total matching value estimated to be lost if a ban is implemented.
+The matching value loss measures the total matching value estimated to be lost if a ban is implemented.
 We calculate the matching value loss for banning alcohol sponsorships, banning gambling sponsorships, and banning both for each simulated market.

 Figure 1 shows the matching value loss for each year of banning alcohol sponsors, gambling sponsors, or both.
-Two messages stand out.
-First, the overall effect of a ban can be substantial.
-Banning both can reduce the overall matching values from sponsorships by over 20%, and it is never below 9%.
-Second, the impact of banning alcohol sponsors is highest in the 1990s. and the impact of banning gambling sponsors is highest in the 2000s (because there are more alcohol sponsors in the 1990s and gambling sponsors only start appearing in the data in the 2000s).
+It shows that the impact of banning alcohol sponsors is highest in the 1990s, and the impact of banning gambling sponsors is highest in the 2000s (because there are more alcohol sponsors in the 1990s and gambling sponsors only start appearing in the data in the 2000s).